baijudodhia/email-summarise/README.md

 ## Note

-Preview Pane needs to be activate in Gmail for extension to work.<br>
+Preview Pane needs to be activated in Gmail for extension to work.<br>
 You can active the Preview Pane in Gmail advance settings.